jpt44/Sobel/README.md

 The goal of the project was to perform manual convolution so users can better understand the mechanics of the Sobel operator.

+## Important
+Users wishing to use the sobel2d.py and sobel1d.py files must provide the path to the image in the 'pth' variable.

 ## Required Libraries
 To run the sobel2d.py and sobel1d.py files, the following libraries must be installed:
 * PIL v6.2